ksu-cs-textbooks/cis300/content/z-courses/syllabi/_index.md

 ## Contact
 {{% notice info %}}
+For questions, please use the Ed Discussion board linked in the course navigation menu.
+Any questions or feedback can be posted there.
+More detail on using this platform can be found below and in Canvas.

-**ALL** course help/assistance emails (especially for labs, homework, and quizzes) should be sent [**cis300help@KSUemailProd.onmicrosoft.com**](mailto:cis300help@KSUemailProd.onmicrosoft.com).
+**ALL** course help/assistance emails (especially for labs, homework, and quizzes) should be sent [**cis300-help@KSUemailProd.onmicrosoft.com**](mailto:cis300-help@KSUemailProd.onmicrosoft.com).
 This email will contact the instructor and all TA(s) for the course.
 Please allow one full business day for email responses.
 Questions regarding your grade on an assignment should be emailed directly to the person who assigned that grade.
 {{% /notice %}}

 ### Faculty: